badavepoonam/Playwright_Assignment/README.md

 - [https://playwright.dev/docs/intro]

 ### How to Access Git Repository?
-Once you open repository, select master as base branch.
+Once you open repository, switch to master from main branch.
 Then you will see latest changes

 To get started with the project, follow these steps:
 ```sh